-My lifestyle blog is now 17 months old and it started making $1000+ just after the one year mark.
+My lifestyle blog is now 17 months old and it started making $1000+ just after the one-year mark.
 If you’re an okay writer and can string sentences together, I think this is achievable for most people.
-It’s so much easier making money from a lifestyle blog rather than a blog about blogging like this one.
+It’s so much easier to make money from a lifestyle blog rather than a blog about blogging like this one.

 The success of my lifestyle blog depends on a grasp of SEO and providing answers to the questions people are searching for.

-Just pick a topic that interests you and write targeting your readers.
+Just pick a topic that interests you and write to target your readers.
 If you’re not sure how to get started blogging, my guide to how to start a lifestyle blog will help!

 ✅ Ready to start your own blog?
 My How To Start A Blog in 2021 (The Ultimate Step-By-Step Guide) will help you start your blog right now.
 Don’t put it off – the longer you have a blog, even if it only has a few posts, the more potential it has to make money.